 1. Decide the length of your retreat.
 I was fortunate enough to be able to go away for an entire week, but that isn't feasible for everyone.
 Think about what length of time you can work into your schedule, even just 2 or 3 days, and plan around that time.
 You can get a lot accomplished in a couple of days!

 2. Decide any goals other than writing.
 For me, my main goal was to focus on my novella, Reclamation, but I also had a major goal to relax, take time for myself, and breathe.
 I spent time every morning on the front porch watching the horses and drinking my coffee.
 Whatever your other goals might be, work them into your schedule.
+It could even be something as simple as taking time to listen to your favourite songs since music can help many situations and help you seriously unwind.

 3. Decide what type of writing retreat fits your goals.
 For me, I didn't want to see or talk to anyone.
 I wanted to spend the time solely by myself, enjoying the quiet, the sounds of nature, and the clacking of my typewriter.
 You might have a very different plan in mind!
 Do you want to go solo?
 Do you want to join with other writers in a collaboration?
 Maybe you'd like the opportunities of a larger city.
 If your WIP is based in a specific location or city, think about heading there for your retreat.
 Go where you'll be able to find the most inspiration.